PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

 4. **Interoperability and Compatibility**: Facilitates interoperability and compatibility between different design tools, environments, and platforms by defining standardized file formats, metadata structures, and encryption protocols for managing encrypted design IP.
 5. **Trusted Collaboration**: Fosters trust and confidence among partners, customers, and stakeholders by demonstrating a commitment to protecting electronic design IP assets and ensuring their secure and responsible use throughout the design lifecycle.

-IEEE Std 1735 plays a crucial role in establishing standardized methods and best practices for the encryption and management of electronic design intellectual property.
+IEEE STD 1735 plays a crucial role in establishing standardized methods and best practices for the encryption and management of electronic design intellectual property.
 By following the guidelines and recommendations outlined in the standard, organizations can enhance the security, compliance, and trustworthiness of their electronic design IP assets, ensuring their confidentiality, integrity, and availability in today's increasingly interconnected and digitized world.

 ## NORMATIVE REFERENCES

-Normative references in a standard like IEEE Std 1735 serve a vital role in defining the technical specifications, requirements, and guidelines that must be adhered to for compliance with the standard.
+Normative references in a standard like IEEE STD 1735 serve a vital role in defining the technical specifications, requirements, and guidelines that must be adhered to for compliance with the standard.
 These references typically include other standards, specifications, or documents that are considered essential for understanding and implementing the requirements outlined in the standard.
 Let's delve into the details:

 ### Role of Normative References